j kolette beckert has created a simply stunning shawl. Called Mallorn, it is a symphony of leaves and beads, put together beautifully.

-The top photo on this page shows the shawl as test-knit by RadicalWeft (Rav name) and is used with her permission.
-This is not (!) the same yarn as what we offer here -- you can see our yarns in the inset photos below that.
+The top photo on this page shows the shawl but not knit in the same yarn as what we offer here -- you can see our yarn in the inset photo.
 I chose this photo as it shows the beading so well and also the loveliness achieved with a gradiently dyed yarn.

 The sample of the smaller Crescent shawl was knit in a fingering weight yarn and used about 550 yards (500 m) of yarn plus1,625 beads.
-The photo after the ones of our yarns (so the 5th on this page) shows the Crescent shawl as knit by ftmhling (Rav name) and shown with her permission.
+We also show photos that depict the Crescent shawl as knit by ftmhling (Rav name) and shown with her permission.
 This sample was knit for 120 rows and a wingspan of 40“ (102 cm) and a depth of 18“ (45 cm).

 The Crescent Shaped Shawl is the one that you can make with one of our kits here.

 Note that your size will vary depending on your gauge, of course (and note also that you will have about 100 yards more to use with our kit than the sample shawl described above).